JADSN1894/yew-debugger/README.md

 Feel free to reach out to me at [E-mail](9gdcij581@mozmail.com) to discuss how `yew-debugger` can elevate the quality of your Yew development and improve the end-user experience!

 ## 📢 Feedback and Issue Reporting:
 If you have any feedback, suggestions, or encounter issues while using YewDebug, please let us know!
-You can report issues or provide feedback on our (GitHub repository)[https://github.com/JADSN1894/yew-debugger/issues].
+You can report issues or provide feedback on our [GitHub repository](https://github.com/JADSN1894/yew-debugger/issues).

 Appreciate your feedback, and it helps us continually improve the extension for the Yew community.